romannurik/express-firebase-auth-gate/README.md

   const { picture, name, email } = req.auth; // access sign in details
   res.status(200).type('html').send(`<b>Logged in as ${name}!</b>`);
 });

+// Want to also host the Firebase auth helpers on your domain?
+Just
+// remove `authDomain` from the `firebaseConfig` above and add this: app.use(firebaseAuthSigninHelpers);

 // start the server
 app.listen(3000);